• Skip to primary navigation

 Add the sultanas

-• If you are using an electric mixer, you can add the sultanas one minute before the dough has been fully kneaded and let the stand mixer incorporate the sultanas into the dough.
+• If you are using an electric mixer, add the sultanas one minute before the dough has been fully kneaded and let the stand mixer incorporate the sultanas into the dough.

 Steps for incorporating the sultanas.